IndyIndyIndy/placeholder_images/README.md

 @TODO:
 - write readme and doc (with nice images)
 - fix sonarlint issues
-- require a context (development by default)
-- contexts configurable in ext-settings
 - configure default values for width, height, etc. inputs in ext-settings
 - gif,jpg,png
 - PlaceholderController and imagemagick operations